sifriger-msft/sql-server-samples/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License
 These samples and templates are all licensed under the MIT license.
-See the license.txt file in the root.
+See the [license](https://github.com/microsoft/sql-server-samples/blob/master/license.txt).

 ## Questions
 Email questions to: sqlserversamples@microsoft.com.